 The History and Differences of Toners and Essences

 The world of skincare has changed dramatically within the last decade.
 With that comes a lot of different trends and terminology.
-With the market being oversaturated with new products, some might question the difference between an essence and a toner, whether it’s needed in one’s routine, or if it’s just a cash grab for companies.
+While the market is continuously oversaturated with new products, some might question the difference between an essence and a toner, whether it’s needed in one’s routine, or if it’s just a cash grab for companies.
 The main function of both toners and essences is hydration, so I tend to use these two terms interchangeably in conversations.
 For the purpose of this post, I will use both terms to indicate separate things.
 My intention for this post is to serve as a prerequisite for all future reviews on both toners and essences.

 Traditionally, toners were once thought to be a necessary step in one’s routine to remove any leftover makeup and cleanser residue.
 An alternate term used for this type of toner was astringent.
 While some astringents still exist on the market – usually with a label stating that it’s for oily skin – they should be avoided, as they are quite stripping for the skin’s barrier.
 Although skincare technology began to advance, toners were still needed to balance the skin’s pH after using incredibly harsh cleansers.
 (The pH of healthy skin ranges from around 4.5 – 5.5.)